 Five kilometers south of the city, Echoing-Sand Mountain is the accumulation of years of sand in the size of rice.
 Each time the wind blows, there is a sound from the mountain and when there is a breeze, the sound is like musical instruments, hence the name.
 The most marvelous experience is when after climbing to the top, although quite strenuous, one can slide down to the foot of the mountain, a wonderfully amusing experience!

 Five kilometers southwest of the city, the Crescent Lake lies in the arms of Echoing-Sand Mountain, appearing clear and beautiful.
 The lake is crescent-shaped, hence the name.
 It's surrounded by quicksand.
 Although it's quite windy sometimes, the lake has never been covered by the sand.
 It's really a marvelous spectacle in the desert.
+Traveling to Echoing-Sand Mountain and Crescent Lake is the second thing to do besides appreciating the Mogao Caves.

 Located 70 kilometers (about 43.5 miles) southwest of the city, the Yangguan Pass is the gateway to the south western region on the way to the Silk Road.
 The beacon tower is all that remains of the Pass.
 Near the Yangguan Pass is Nanhu, a local grape producing area and Grape Gallery.
 Tourists can sit on the stone benches, sample the sweet grapes and wander through the gallery to learn about local folk-customs.